BernardMayer/Electro/RaspberryPi/RPi_NmeaKplex/README.txt

    superyacht.
 May I hire you?
 A: I'll check my diary...

-Thanks to / Tak til / Tack til / Takk til/ Dank Aan / Merci à everyone who has provided feedback and suggestions and helped with testing
+Thanks to / Tak til / Tack til / Takk til/ Dank Aan / Merci Ã everyone who has provided feedback and suggestions and helped with testing